ShiverP/edens-crucible/README.md

 Currently in development:

 - Pantheon manager - A program, written in Python, for creating, managing and viewing the deities in the game.
 Subject to change from being deity and myth oriented to just straight up characters.
+- Ren'Py game - Subject to change from Ren'Py to another engine.
+TwineSC, Unity, etc.